 A: It's great that you already have renters insurance.
 It is likely to be a great help if your home is broken into.
 If you haven't done so already, you should consider creating an inventory of your possessions.
 (Some advice related to doing this can be found in our article, "Create an Inventory of Your Possessions for Homeowners Insurance Claims.")
 That will come in handy if you have to replace any items that are stolen, damaged, or destroyed, as it will help speed up the recovery process.

-Your best course of action in a situation like that would be to file a claim with the carrier that sold you your renters policy.
-They'll take things from there, although you probably can assume the process will proceed along one of two paths: if your neighbor is found negligent (which basically means he caused the fire in some way), your insurance company will try to collect damages from his insurance company.
-If your neighbor isn't declared negligent, your insurance company will pay for your losses and his will pay for his.
+You should file a claim with the carrier that sold you your renters policy.
+They'll take things from there.
+The process will proceed along one of two paths.
+If your neighbor is found negligent, your insurance company will try to collect damages from his insurance company.
+If your neighbor isn't negligent, your insurance company will pay for your losses and his will pay for his.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.